-Welcome, everyone to the first review of RPW’s World Of Pro Wrestling, their first foray into the UK terrestrial TV market.
+Welcome, everyone to the first review of RPW’s World Of Pro Wrestling.
+It is their first foray into the UK terrestrial TV market.
 I’m “Smart” Mark Blake and I’ll be reviewing this show each and every week right here at Pro Wrestling Post.
 Here is Revolution Pro Wrestling presents World of Pro Wrestling episode 1.

 I recently posted an article about the history of Revolution Pro Wrestling, and you can read that piece right here, to give an overview of the promotion before their big show.
 It’s garnered a lot of interest and praise which I’m most thankful for.

-As I said, this show marks the first time Rev Pro have shown an event on UK terrestrial TV, and follow in the footsteps of World Of Sport Wrestling.
+As I said, this show marks the first time Rev Pro have shown an event on UK terrestrial TV.
+It follows in the footsteps of World Of Sport Wrestling.
 With news that IPW: UK has signed a deal with the Fight Network UK, British wrestling is on a high at the moment.

 World Of Pro Wrestling

 Recorded last month at the world-famous York Hall in Bethnal Green, London, this episode opened with the commentary team of Kevin Kelly and Andy Simmonz running down the rules of pro wrestling.
 Yup, seriously, the rules.
 Now I know that it’s aimed at the casual fan or a first time viewer, and that’s a good thing, so don’t @ me as those young kids are saying (I’m 41 before you ask)

 The first match is NJPW megastar and legend Jushin Thunder Liger versus one half of CCK, Chris Brookes.